maoschanz/drawing/CONTRIBUTING.md

 If you **ever** even try to use Glade or a similar software, the auto-generated code will re-order all the lines, and add dozens of useless properties.
-Such a commit diff would be unreadable, so a merge request with this kind of change would be rejected.
+Such a commit diff would be unreadable.

-Glade also removes all comments, which are essential to the generation of the translation files.
+Glade also removes all comments, which are essential to the understanding of the code, to the generation of the translation files, or which may be disabled code for future features.
 It also removes some of the empty containers meant to be filled by the python code, thus breaking the app.

 Please do not use Glade here.
+Merge requests with such changes will be rejected.

 ##### Design guidelines